typelead/eta/README.md

 - [JavaFX Example](https://github.com/rahulmutt/ghcvm-javafx)

+### Libraries
+To see the list of currently supported libraries, check out the [ghcvm-hackage](https://github.com/rahulmutt/ghcvm-hackage) repository.

 ## Contributing

 As you can see, this project is a large undertaking.
 If you would love to run your Haskell programs on the JVM and accelerate this project, consult the [wiki page](https://github.com/rahulmutt/ghcvm/wiki/Contributing).